Publish Novellas 25 August 2021

 Evelyn freezes.
 She hasn’t been asked that question before.
 So she has never really thought about an answer.
 “Are you kidding?
 I’m here because I like hanging with you crazy guys so much,” she replies.
 The kids giggle.
 She laughs too, while silently hoping that this is the end of the conversation.

-Redirecting the conversation, Evelyn asks, “What is our strategy for treating atrial septal defects?”
+Redirecting the discussion, Evelyn asks, “What is our strategy for treating atrial septal defects?”

 No hands go up and Evelyn isn’t surprised.
 She realizes that the chances that they know what she is talking about are slim.
 Even Daniel whose brother has the defect can’t really say much about it.